Last updated: 2026-04-27

 - Geography and time zones.
 Texas spans Central and Mountain time.
 AEP outbound has to schedule across both, which shrinks the daily contact window and increases shift complexity for any in-state operation.

 - Onshore licensed agent supply.
 Houston and DFW Medicare wage rates climb every September.
-By mid-October the spot market for Texas-licensed Medicare agents is tight.
+By mid-October the spot market for Texas-licensed enrollment partners is tight.
 Plans without contracted nearshore capacity by July typically run AEP at last year's headcount.

 For broader Medicare context, see our Medicare service hub.
 For comparison with the other large MA states, see the Florida Medicare AEP page and the California Medicare bilingual page.